mars-math/front-end-capstone/README.md

   <summary>Related Items & Comparison</summary>

 - #### Related Products List
-	-Displays a list of products related to the product currently being viewed.
+	- Displays a list of products related to the product currently being viewed.

-	-Clicking on a single product card will navigate to the detail page for that product
+	- Clicking on a single product card will navigate to the detail page for that product

-	-Clicking on the star displays a comparison modal comparing the details of the product of the current page to those of the product that was selected from this list.
+	- Clicking on the star displays a comparison modal comparing the details of the product of the current page to those of the product that was selected from this list.

 - #### Related Products Carousel Behavior
   Related products are listed as cards in a carousel fashion scrolling horizontally